PacktPublishing/Node.js-Testing-Best-Practices/README.md

 * run "npm test" in each of the directories to run the tests

 ### Some specific examples require launching something first:
-* In 3.4 there is a runsrv.bat file that runs the json-server, json-server has to be installed globally (npm i -g json-server)
+* In 3.4 there is a runsrv.bat file that runs the json-server, which has to be installed globally (npm i -g json-server)
 * In 4.1 there is a run.bat file in each directory (frontEnd and backEnd)